dwyl/learn-amazon-web-services/README.md

 #### Select the Key

-Select the Key you uploaded earlier (so you can access the instance from SSH)
+Select the Key you imported earlier (so you can access the instance from SSH)

 ![AWS Security Group](https://raw.github.com/nelsonic/EC2Setup/master/screenshots/AWS-create-ec2-instance-step4-select-existing-key-pair.png "AWS Security Group")